Frontal Asymmetry 101 – How to Get Insights on Motivation and Emotions from EEG

-Imagine you have created a new product or service that you think is fantastic.
-You’ve already come up with a full marketing plan, have gotten the word out to people and can hardly contain your excitement.
-But wait a minute – will they actually like what your product or service has to offer?
+Imagine you’re creating a new product or service that you think is fantastic.
+Maybe you’re just starting the process, or have even already come up with a full marketing plan, and have gotten the word out to people.
+But will they actually like what your product or service has to offer?
 Will it catch their sincere interest and curiosity?
 Will they be willing to spend money on it during the launch?

 Consumer insights on motivation – the behavioral way

-For starters, you could ask people on the street directly, hand out surveys to dedicated focus groups or observe their behavior in simulations and test environments.
-However, self-reports might be biased, focus groups might not be representative of your target audience, and behavioral observation by expert coders is resource and cost-intensive.
+To begin, you could ask people on the street directly, hand out surveys to dedicated focus groups or observe their behavior in simulations and test environments.
+However, self-reports might be biased, focus groups might not be representative of your target audience, and behavioral observation by expert coders is costly, time-intensive, and also prone to errors.

 Motivation – the neuroscience way